<?xml version="1.0" encoding="UTF-8"?><rss version="2.0"

 <title>Josh Richards</title>

-<atom:link href="http://www.joshrichards.us/?feed=rss2" rel="self" type="application/rss+xml" />
+<atom:link href="https://www.joshrichards.us/?feed=rss2" rel="self" type="application/rss+xml" />

 <description>The Offical Site of Josh Richards</description>